 Akkas & Associates attorneys have the expertise to assist all types of companies, from start-ups to multinational conglomerates, in meeting their day-to-day commercial and business needs, including, but not limited to, sale of goods, commercial paper, and letter of credit or bulk transfer issues.
 Akkas & Associates prides itself on responding quickly to the needs of its clients to assist them in taking full advantage of business opportunities that may arise in their day-to-day operations.

-Akkas & Associates’ business and commercial law attorneys work closely with the firm’s litigation attorneys to provide support and expertise in commercial litigation.
+Akkas & Associates’ Turkish Law Firm lawyers work closely with the firm’s litigation attorneys to provide support and expertise in commercial litigation.
 This ensures that all the needs of the firm’s clients are met in a coordinated manner, whether those needs relate to business law, litigation, or both.

 Company Formation in Turkey

-Akkas & Associates’ Turkish company formation lawyers are prepared to assist you to form a company in Turkey.
+Akkas & Associates’ Turkish Law Firm lawyers are prepared to assist you to form a company in Turkey.
 Our company formation lawyers are experienced in LLC establishment, joint stock company, holding company, branch office, liaison office, and free trade zone company incorporation, and company management and governance.

 Today, clients are faced with unprecedented challenges as new laws and regulations are changing the way the corporate world works.
 Akkas & Associates has one of the preeminent corporate governance practices in Turkey, drawing upon the expertise of our corporate, securities, governance, litigation, and compensation specialists to provide our clients with the information and analysis needed to respond to a rapidly changing regulatory environment.